intercamb-me/intercamb-configs/readme.md

 docker/redis/connect.sh
 ````

-## Intercambio Container ##
+## Intercamb.me Container ##

-The project configuration file is exported as a Docker volume on $INTERCAMBIO_HOME/configs/intercambio.config.
+The project configuration file is exported as a Docker volume on $INTERCAMB_HOME/configs/intercamb.config.
 This file must be created before running the container.

-## Intercambio Webcm Container ##

-The project configuration file is exported as a Docker volume on $INTERCAMBIO_HOME/configs/intercambio-webcm.config.
-This file must be created before running the container.

-## Intercambio Website Container ##
+## Intercamb.me Website Container ##

-The project configuration file is exported as a Docker volume on $INTERCAMBIO_HOME/configs/intercambio-website.config.
+The project configuration file is exported as a Docker volume on $INTERCAMB_HOME/configs/intercamb-website.config.
 This file must be created before running the container.